-The Department of Computer Science offers both bachelor of science degree and associate of science degree programs.
-The Bachelor of Science in Computer Science is intended for students who wish to pursue careers in computer science, either in industry or in academia.
-The Associate of Science in Computer Science offers students the opportunity to earn a valuable credential midway to completion of a Bachelor of Science in Computer Science.
+The Department of Computer Science offers both a Bachelor of Science in Computer Science and a Bachelor of Science in Computer Science with emphasis in Cybersecurity.
+Both degrees are intended for students who wish to pursue careers in computer science, either in industry or in academia.
 The Department also offers a minor in Computer Science.